ashutoshmjain/homepage/_posts/2017-09-17-My-Fitness-Tools.md

 Unfortunately- our weight , physical motion and mental focus ; all three are deeply intertwined.
 We just can't fix one in isolation.
 The good news is both - our body and our mind and excellent designs.
 They respond quickly to little upkeep.
 All we need to do is put them into a positive feedback cycle.
 Then mind takes pleasure in workouts and body return the gift with more mental satisfaction.

+### Stop Notifications

+Smartphones have done great things for us.
+But they have gone overboard with notifications.
+Every app wants a piece of you to boost their monthly user counts.
+Thanks but no thanks.
+I want to check an app when I need it.
+So the first thing is stop all notifications.
+Then take fifteen minutes and think, what notifications you really need.
+Do you want to be notified when your dog swings by your Nest Camera ?
+Do you need a pop up for every email?
+WhatsApp, iMessage, Twitter, Facebook.
+Hell no.
+I get email notifications only if my boss sends me a note or three of my key customers.
+You can set up your iPhone to notify you only when the contacts in your VIP list send you a message.
+Other thing I care is my front door bell.
+Oh yes, don't stop government emergency alerts.
+You can safely switch off amber alerts.

+Thankfully laptops are not as bad as cell phones in notifications.
+But the evil is creeping into Mac as well as Windows 10.
+I strongly suggest to use a command line environment on Linux.
+If you must use a graphical interface , just switch off all notifications.

+### Phone calls

+I hate solicitations on phone call.
+I am sure you do too.
+We have tried everything from "Do not call registry" to "Service providers spam filters".
+But the marketers always find a way out.
+So here is my solution.
+Forward your cell phone calls to a Google Voice number.
+And set up "Do not Disturb" on GV.
+Calls will automatically go to voice mail.
+If some one really need to get in touch with you, they will leave a voice message.
+GV instantly notifies you on your cell phone app.
+You can also have the voice mails sent to Google Hangouts.
+Google transcription is very powerful now.
+The GV message gives a complete transcript.
+The best thing is, Google voice has among the best spam filter.

+What if you are driving?
+Good question.
+Here is the answer - You are NOT supposed to take calls while driving.
+Favor yourself and your near ones.
+Nothing is as important as your safety and that of your fellow passengers on the road.

+### Meditation Apps

+Now that we have tamed our phones and laptops, lets see how technology can help us.

-Apple Watch a little app of goodness called `Brethe`.
-It only asks you to 'you guessed right' - Breathe.
+Apple Watch has a  little app of goodness called `Brethe`.
+It only asks you to 'you guessed right' - *Breathe*.
 A nice depiction of inflating lungs like petals of a flower if you need to focus your vision.
 A little haptic touch to indicate when to start breathing and when to exhale.
 The beginner is just one minute.
 Just one minute - three times a day is the stay of the journey.
 Once you see the benefit, you can increase it to two , three and five minutes.
 There is no upper goal here.
 As much as you can.

 Recently I discovered another app for meditation.
 A recommendation from some old Tim Ferris podcast. `Headspace` appears to be a complete solution to meditation.
 I am still in free basic pack of ten sessions.
 I will come back to this post once I am done with more feedback.

+### Spirituality

+No I am not asking you to become religious if you don't have faith.
+It is possible to be an atheist and still be spiritual.
+I personally feel peace in a place of worship.
+It may be a temple or a church.
+A weekly visit help me get my mind in order.
+Reading or listening to a holy book daily is even better.
+I regularly listen to Gita podcast.
+Once I finish it, I will listen to Bible.
+Try out few days on your walks.
+If it helps, why not ?
+Our goal is to achieve fitness.
+It is quite difficult to be fit with a wandering mind :-)

+### Minimalism
+Our bodies learn from our habits.
+If you have twenty pairs of shoes, you should not be surprised that your body got trained in hoarding extra twenty pounds.
+Start with your ward robe.
+Give those extra jeans to needy.
+Thrift stores will thank you.
+You will have more space in your closet.
+And your body will learn to let go.
 ## Condition Management
 The hard fact of getting old is sooner or later we will succumb to some medical condition.
 Hypertension , Diabetes, Heart conditions, Cancer to name few.
 Medical advice is absolute essential in such cases, but if you are fit, and follow a daily routine, chances are you will negotiate well.
 I remember words of wisdom from an old friend - I quote